kapouer/css-cov-clean/README.md

 - valid form posts
   Needs more work and probably mocking.

-- deterministic page loaded event
+- missing: a deterministic page load event, a.k.a. 'idle' event especially in user mode.

 ## Install